Predictors for discrete time processes with energy decay on higher frequencies: Abstract

 \section{Abstract}

 The predictability of discrete-time processes is studied in a deterministic setting.
 A family of one-step-ahead predictors is suggested for processes of which the energy decays at higher frequencies.
 For such processes, the prediction error can be made arbitrarily small.
-The predictions can be robust with respect to the noise contamination at higher frequencies. \thefootnote \footnote{In press; to appear in {\em IEEE Transactions on Signal Processing} in 2012 under the title "Predictors for discrete time processes with energy decay on higher frequencies"} {in IEEE: \thefootnote \footnote{Manuscript received December 7, 2012; revised May 30, 2012; accepted July 27, 2012.
+The predictions can be robust with respect to the noise contamination at higher frequencies. \thefootnote \footnote{This is a pre-copy-editing, author-produced PDF of an article published in {\em IEEE Transactions on Signal Processing}, November 2012 {\bf 60}, No. 11, 6027-6030.The publisher-authenticated version is available online at Digital Object Identifier 10.1109/TSP.2012.2212436 } {in IEEE: \thefootnote \footnote{Manuscript received December 7, 2012; revised May 30, 2012; accepted July 27, 2012.
 Copyright (c) 2012 IEEE.
 Personal use of this material is permitted.
 However, permission to use this material for any other purposes must be obtained from the IEEE by sending a request to pubs-permissions\@ieee.org.
 The author is with Department of Mathematics and Statistics, Curtin University, GPO Box U1987, Perth, Western Australia, 6845 (email N.Dokuchaev@curtin.edu.au).
 The associate editor coordinating the review of this manuscript and approving it for publication was Dr. Lawrence Carin.
 This work was supported by ARC grant of Australia DP120100928 to the author.}} \\ {\rm Index terms} --- Bandlimited, causal convolution, discrete time systems, harmonic analysis, prediction, Szeg\"o-Kolmogorov Theorem. \\ MSC 2010 classification : 42A38, 93E10, 62M15, 42B30,

 {}